 UK Boarding Schools – Senior Schools (Years 9-13) 13+ Entry (Year 9)

 Many very popular UK senior schools will expect you to bring your child to have a tour of the school while they are in Years 4, 5 or 6.
-Then you are expected to register your child before the end of Year 5 (schools such as Eton, Harrow and Radley) or Year 6 for most other schools.
-In October or January of Year 6 or Year 7 your child will take the ISEB Common Pre-Test which is a timed computer-based test which measures your child’s ability and attainment.
-The tests include Verbal Reasoning, Non-Verbal Reasoning, English and Mathematics.
-Prior to, or just following the UKiset test, enrolled children will be invited for an interview and an assessment day.
+Then you are expected to register your child before the end of Year 5 (for schools such as Eton, Harrow and Radley) or Year 6 for most other schools.
+In October or January of Year 6 or Year 7, your child will take the ISEB Common Pre-Test which is a timed computer-based test that measures your child’s ability and attainment.
+The tests include verbal reasoning, non-verbal reasoning, English and mathematics.
+Prior to, or just following the ISEB test, enrolled children will be invited for an interview and an assessment day.
 This takes place in December or January of Year 7.
 Very shortly after this, an offer of a place is given, subject to your child achieving the requisite average mark at Common Entrance.
 Finally, in May of Year 8, the Common Entrance Examination is taken.
-If your child is not in a UK prep school, and will be going straight to a UK senior school from a Cayman school, they will take the entrance tests at each of the schools to which you have applied.
+If your child is not in a UK prep school and will be going straight to a UK senior school from a Cayman school, they will take the entrance tests at each of the schools to which you have applied.

 Not all Senior Schools use the ISEB Pre-Test route and will consider children for entry on a much more flexible basis, although early application is, of course, still advisable.
-Each school will have its own way of conducting the admissions process but, in general, it will consist of a visit to the school, followed by an interview and testing (in English, Maths, VR & NVR).
+It is always worth asking as ‘occasional places’ do become available.
+Each school will have its own way of conducting the admissions process but, in general, it will consist of a visit to the school, followed by an interview and testing (in English, maths, verbal reasoning and non-verbal reasoning).
 The interview can often be conducted via Zoom and it might be possible to arrange for testing to be taken in Cayman.
+However, do not underestimate the importance of visiting a school to get a feel for whether your child will be happy there.

 16+ Entry (Years 12-13)

-Most schools have a sizeable entry into the Sixth Form.
-Deadlines vary but many schools test and interview prospective pupils in mid-late September the year before entry (often through special Sixth Form Assessment Days) and offers are made at the beginning of December.
+Most overseas boarding schools have a sizeable entry into the Sixth Form.
+Deadlines vary but many schools test and interview prospective pupils in mid to late September of the year before entry (often through special Sixth Form Assessment Days) and offers are made at the beginning of December.

 US Senior Schools

-Start your review of potential boarding schools at least 2-3 years in advance, especially if they are very popular, and arrange for a prospectus to be sent to you.
-Once you have decided on a short-list of two or three schools, arrange a visit and register with your favourite one.
-One really good tip is to sign your child up for the school’s summer programme: a few weeks at their summer camp will help you and your child gain a better understanding of the school, the culture and whether your child likes the other children.
+Start your search for potential boarding schools at least 2-3 years in advance, especially if the schools you are looking at are very popular.
+Arrange for any online material and the application process to be sent to you.
+Once you have narrowed your choices down to a shortlist of three schools, arrange a visit and begin the application process with your top choices.
+While searching for schools, also ask about their summer camp programmes.
+A few weeks at a boarding summer camp will help you and your child gain a better understanding of the school, the culture and give them a taste of what it will be like boarding.
+Another good suggestion is to ask an educational consultant to recommend a couple of schools that will suit your child academically and socially, and will complement their interests and favourite sports.

 Canadian Senior Schools

-Canadian boarding schools generally accept applications for students coming into Grade 9, 10 and/or 11 (Years 8-12) with the preference to starting the programme at the beginning of high school – in Grade 9 (age 12-13).
-Education is a provincial matter in Canada, so students work towards a High School Diploma granted by the province in which they are studying, with some schools offering Advanced Placements or the International Baccalaureate Diploma.
+Canadian boarding schools generally accept applications for students entering Grade 9, 10 and/or 11 (Years 8-12) with the preference to starting the programme at the beginning of high school — in Grade 9 (age 14-15).
+About two-thirds of students begin in Grade 9, with the remainder joining in Grade 11.
+A small handful of boarding schools accept students for Grades 5-8.
+Education is a provincial matter in Canada, so students work towards a High School Diploma granted by the province (e.g. Ontario Secondary School Diploma (OSSD)) in which they are studying, with some schools offering Advanced Placements or the International Baccalaureate Diploma Programme.

 How to Choose a Boarding School